Coconut oil benefits weight loss by:

 Carbs and LCFAs from food generally take only one path (by traveling through the bloodstream) to energize our cells and hike cellular activity.
 But MCFAs in coconut oil use two approaches to accomplish the same mission.
 How so?

-Our body essentially breaks MCFAs into 2 groups, sending one group directly to the liver via hepatic portal vein for energy conversion while transporting the other group via bloodstream to each and every cell of our body.
+Our body essentially breaks MCFAs into 2 groups, ferrying one group directly to the liver via hepatic portal vein for energy conversion while transporting the other group via bloodstream to each and every cell of our body.

 Energy conversion (burning of MCFAs) in the liver produces heat (thermogenic effect), which in turn excites the entire body cells (cells that are closer to the liver get more heat energy).
 Just like when you heat up water its molecules move rapidly (molecules that are closer to the fire move faster).